 - Treat the cause of the anemia

 - Raise the hemoglobin level so that symptoms get better

-Depending on the cause of the anemia, treating it may include things like eating nutrient-rich foods; taking iron, vitamin B12, and/or folic acid supplements; delaying or changing cancer treatment; and stopping any bleeding.
-(See the section called “What causes anemia?” for more on this.)
+Depending on the cause of the anemia, treating it may include things like eating iron-rich foods, medicines, delaying or changing cancer treatment; and stopping any bleeding.

-Talk to your doctor about what treatment is right for you.
+Talk to your cancer care team about what treatment is right for you.
 As with any medical problem, the expected benefits of treatment should always outweigh the possible risks.

 Blood transfusions to treat anemia

-Blood transfusions fix the problem very quickly, but they do carry a small chance of serious risks.
+A blood transfusion requires careful matching of donated blood to the recipient’s blood.
+And while blood transfusions fix the problem very quickly, there is a small chance of serious risks.
 The most common problem is a transfusion reaction.
-This happens when a patient’s immune system attacks proteins on the foreign blood cells.
+This happens when the patient’s immune system attacks proteins on the foreign blood cells.
+This often looks like an allergic reaction.
 Most of these reactions are minor and can be treated, but sometimes they can be more serious.
-These often look like allergic reactions.

 Transfusion-related lung injury is one of the more serious risks.
 It can cause trouble breathing and require treatment in the hospital.
 Another possible risk is the chance of getting certain germs, such as the hepatitis B virus.
 But the careful blood testing and screening that’s used today have made the risk of infections very small.